 A few years ago, when hygge first became known outside Denmark and burst onto the international buzzword scene, so many people (including me) embraced it with open arms.
 The concept was nothing new, but having an actual word that encapsulates it was refreshing and exciting.

 For me, hygge fits perfectly into my life.
 I live in Edinburgh, which is on the same latitude as Denmark and has very similar weather.
-The idea of being able to make the most of that instead of complaining about it spoke to me very clearly, lol.
-Plus, I have small kids and so my life is so much more home-based than it used to be, and I’m a classic introvert so staying in and cosying up is my idea of heaven.
+The idea of being able to make the most of that instead of complaining about it spoke to me very clearly!
+Plus, I’m a classic introvert so staying in and cosying up is my idea of heaven.

 How to Have a Hygge Weekend

 Weekends (or your days off) have a fundamentally hygge feeling about them.
-Your time’s your own, you can spend it with friends and family, mealtimes are slower and more convivial, and you can get as cosy as you like.
+Your time’s your own, you can spend it with friends and family, mealtimes are slower and more convivial, and you can get spend time getting as cosy as you like.

 15 Ideas for Having a Hygge Weekend